uconneeb/eebcareer/paul.md

 Press "Create Repository" to continue.

+#### 6. Edit your README.md file

-#### 6. Your README.md already contains some text.
+Your README.md already contains some text.
 Edit it by clicking on it and pressing the button with the pencil icon.
 Erase everything that’s there and replace it with the text below, substituting your own information everywhere you see REPLACE_WITH_XXXX placeholders.

     ![Image of REPLACE_WITH_YOUR_NAME](images/headshot.png "REPLACE_WITH_SHORT_DESCRIPTION")